hackclub/kicad-wakatime/README.md

 And you are done!
 Happy pcb-ing!

 If you plan on doing symbol editing, select your .kicad_sym using the second button, and if you are going to do footprint editing, select your .pretty folder containing all the .kicad_mod fils using the third button.
+They can be left empty.

 If you are on Linux Wayland (Hyprland doesn't count - it is supported), open kicad using the following command: